heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 # SAPL Extension API

 This module contains the interfaces and classes required to write custom Policy Information Points (PIPs) or function libraries.

+A demo project with more documentation is available: <https://github.com/heutelbeck/sapl-demos/tree/master/sapl-demo-extension>.

 ## SAPL Values